GitTables/gittables.github.io/index.md

 ### The dataset

 The tables in GitTables were extracted from CSV files from GitHub.
 On average the tables have 25 columns and 209 rows.
+Each table is associated with table metadata, in the form of the original URL, license, dimensions, data types.

-We annotated table columns with real-world concepts that the columns refer to.
+We also annotated table columns with real-world concepts that the columns refer to.
 The labels for these column annotations (referred to as semantic types) were extracted from the DBpedia and Schema.org ontologies.

 We used two different annotation methods:
 - Syntactic: string-based matching between column names and the semantic types,